futureag/experimental/README.md

 This is a fork of the [MVP II](https://github.com/webbhm/OpenAg-MVP-II).

-Many thanks to the folks who created the MVP II project.
-On the shoulders of giants!
+It maintains the same funcionality as the MVP and adds some additional features.
+Many thanks to the team that created the MVP II code and hardware designs.

 ## Background

-Code and instructions for building a 'brain' for a controlled environment hydroponics unit.
-It is mostly a collection of python code that runs on a Raspberry Pi (or similar device).
-See the OpenAg [forums](http://forum.openag.media.mit.edu/) for discussion and issues:
+Python code that can be configured to peform the same functions as the MVP II.
+The goals of the project are:

+- Target other grow enviroments and MVP modifications (e.g. add PH probe to an MVP system).
+- Provide "easy button" functionality such as headless installation
+- Provide interoperability with a cloud based MVP learning environment that allows students and teachers to manage their MVPs from a cloud application.

 ## Changes made to this fork:

-  - Persistent variables are now in a configuration file named config.py.
+  - Configuration information is stored in a configuration file named config.py.
-  - Cron is not needed to operate the system.
+  - cron is not needed to operate the system.
   - MQTT has been added.
 This allows sensor readings to be sent to a cloud MQTT broker.
   - Data logging has been changed to use the Python logging facility